A Cannes (sans kisses) to reawaken our romance with movies

 Cannes will be the first major film festival to attempt an essentially full edition.
 There will be no virtual component.
 No empty seats between (masked) festivalgoers.
 Attendees are required to be vaccinated or tested for COVID-19 every 48 hours.
 Ready or not, the throngs will be back on the Croisette, the French Riviera city’s main drag.

 But at a festival that prides itself on rigid, clockwork rhythm, much will be different.
 Many from abroad won’t be able to attend due to travel restrictions.
-There will be less of the large film industry contingent that normally descends for a week of frantic deal-making on yachts and hotel terraces.
-(To mitigate crowds, the Cannes movie market was instead held in June.)
 Stunts, like when Sacha Baron Cohen rode a camel down the Croisette, may be in short supply.

 On the red carpet, some age-old traditions have been axed for safety, too.
 Fremaux typically meets all filmmakers and casts on the top of the Palais steps with the standard European greeting of pecks on each cheek.
 But under COVID, it will be a Cannes sans kisses.

-France has eased most restrictions in recent weeks as cases have fallen and vaccinations have surged.
+France, which has more than 111,000 COVID-19 deaths, has eased most restrictions in recent weeks as cases have fallen and vaccinations have surged.
 Like most countries, it’s also confronting the rise of the delta variant.
-With more than 111,000 COVID-19 deaths, France has the ninth-highest recorded death toll in the world.

 Many of the filmmakers coming to Cannes have experienced the worst of the pandemic.
-Mia Hanson-Løve, the celebrated French director, lost her father to COVID.
-But coming to the festival to premiere her “Bergman Island” (starring Vicky Krieps, Tim Roth and Mia Wasikowska) doesn't worry her.
+Celebrated French director Mia Hanson-Løve lost her father to COVID.
+But coming to the festival to premiere her “Bergman Island" (starring Vicky Krieps, Tim Roth and Mia Wasikowska) doesn't worry her.

 “I’ve experienced the reality of this on a very brutal and interior way,” says Hanson-Løve, speaking from Paris where she's shooting her next film.
 “It doesn’t mean I’m not unaware or unconscious.
 I’m still in grief.
 I don’t want my answer to seem light, like someone who doesn’t care.
 What I mean is: I’m not afraid.
 Maybe because I’ve looked at death in the eye.”